Check-in for Week Long Experience Overnight Campers will be on Sunday from 3:30 PM to 5:00 PM pm at The West Nottingham Academy.

 Yes, golf carts will be provided upon request for those who need assistance.

-A 20% deposit is due at the time of registration for Experience Camp, and a 50% deposit for Rookie Camp and Skills Camp.
+A 20% deposit is due at the time of registration for Experience Camp, and a 50% deposit for Rookie Camp.
 Final remaining balances are due 45 days in advance of the camp.

 Cancellation Protection (CP) is a $50 non-refundable option that entitles you to the following in the event of cancellation: